Lynda Baron: Television

 In 1997, Baron played the minor part of Renee Turnbull in Coronation Street and took guest roles in dinnerladies (1998), The Mrs Bradley Mysteries (1998), Sunburn (1999), Nancherrow (1999) and Goodnight Sweetheart (1999).

-Baron continued to work regularly on television and the stage in the 2000s, with credits including Fat Friends (2000–2005), The Bill (2000), Doctors (2000, 2006, 2010, 2011 and 2014), Cinderella, Poole Arts Centre December 2001Peak Practice (2001), Holby City (2002 and 2006), Down to Earth (2005), Rome (2005) and Casualty (2009).
+Baron continued to work regularly on television and the stage in the 2000s, with credits including Fat Friends (2000–2005), The Bill (2000), Doctors (2000, 2006, 2010, 2011 and 2014), Peak Practice (2001), Holby City (2002 and 2006), Down to Earth (2005), Rome (2005) and Casualty (2009).

 Baron briefly appeared in the BBC One soap opera EastEnders in 2006 as Linda Clarke, the mother of Jane Beale, played by Laurie Brett.
 In September 2008, it was announced that Baron would be returning to EastEnders.
 She appeared regularly in the series from November 2008 to February 2009.
 On 8 April 2016, it was announced that Baron would return to EastEnders once again, alongside John Partridge, who portrayed her on-screen son Christian Clarke.
 She appeared on screen in May and June 2016.

 In August 2010, Baron appeared in an episode of Agatha Christie's Marple on ITV.
 In September 2010, Baron appeared in a one-off television drama, The Road to Coronation Street on BBC Four, which looked back at the early days of the British television soap opera Coronation Street.
 Baron portrayed actress Violet Carson, who played Ena Sharples in the soap opera.
 Baron was nominated for the 2011 British Academy Television Award for Best Supporting Actress for this role.

 On 26 December 2013, Baron reprised her role in a special one-off episode of Open All Hours on BBC One, entitled Still Open All Hours.
 It was watched by 12.23 million viewers, almost a 40% share in audience figures on Boxing Day.
 The following day, Baron took part in Open All Hours: A Celebration, a programme looking back on the sitcom.
 Following the success of the Christmas episode, the cast made a full series, which began on 26 December 2014, followed by a second series in December 2015.
 A third series began in December 2016, but Baron was unable to return because of other commitments.

 In December 2016, Baron made a guest appearance in a Christmas special of Citizen Khan and, in January 2017, she appeared in an episode of Father Brown, which was to become her final television appearance.